Skip to main content

 Introduction

 Bridge collapse continues to occur and causes catastrophic consequences.
 Bridge collapse is usually attributed to one or a combination of multiple causes [1]: (1) unexpected external effects due to natural and/or anthropogenic events, such as earthquake [2], flood [3], scour [4], fire [5], and collision [6]; (2) material deterioration and lack of maintenance such as steel corrosion [7] and concrete cracks [8]; and (3) inadequate design and/or construction [9, 10].
 In concrete bridges, the concrete is cracked as the tensile stress exceeds the first crack stress.
 Although steel bars are used to enhance the crack resistance, cracks are unavoidable due to many effects such as mechanical loads, shrinkage, and thermal effect.
-Concrete cracks compromise the serviceability and durability of bridges and increase the construction and maintenance expenses.
+Concrete cracks compromise the serviceability and durability of bridges and increase construction and maintenance expenses [11].

 In 2018, a concrete bridge located in Miami, United States, collapsed during construction.
-The National Transportation Safety Board (NTSB) and Occupational Safety and Health Administration investigated the causes of collapse [11,12,13].
+The National Transportation Safety Board (NTSB) and Occupational Safety and Health Administration investigated the causes of collapse [12, 13].
 The investigation reports indicated that the collapsed bridge lacked redundancy which was defined as “the quality of a bridge that enables it to perform its design function in a damaged state” according to AASHTO LRFD Bridge Design Specifications [14].
 Three redundancy pathways have been identified, which are load-path redundancy, structural redundancy, and internal redundancy [15, 16].
 The load-path redundancy means that a bridge has multiple load paths, and the failure of one load path does not cause bridge collapse.
 Structural redundancy exists when damage of one or multiple bridge elements does not fail the load path.
 The internal redundancy describes that damage of an element does not fail the element.
 The load-path redundancy focuses on the load path; the structural redundancy focuses on one load path; and the internal redundancy focuses on the elements.
 Multiple scholars [17,18,19,20] investigated the causes of collapse and agreed that the collapsed bridge lacked redundancy.

 The incident spurred bridge engineers to re-think the design and construction of bridges, as well as the effective measures to minimize occurrence of collapse.
 Multiple seminars were held to discuss lessons learned from the catastrophic incident [21, 22].
 Intense attention was paid to the use of redundant structural elements and multiple load paths to improve the safety and resilience of bridges, but the fabrication and installation of more elements would also increase the cost and carbon footprint.
 In fact, the concept of redundancy was known to bridge engineers a long time ago.
 Indeterminate structures have higher resistance to collapse because the inclusion of redundant elements reduces the sensitivity to damage.
 However, it is noted that many studies were based on bridges made using conventional concrete, which was weak in tension and had limited internal redundancy.
 It must be cautious to extend the concept to the scenario where ductile materials are used to fabricate structural elements.
 For example, steel truss bridges have been proven successful in numerous projects, because steel is a ductile material [16].
 It is rational to imagine what would happen if ductile concrete were used to construct the bridge that collapsed in Miami.

-Previous research showed that the replacement of conventional concrete by UHPC or SHCC improved the crack resistance, flexural strengths, shear strengths, and fatigue life of girders, slabs, columns, and joints [23, 24, 26, 33].
+Previous research showed that the replacement of conventional concrete by UHPC or SHCC improved the crack resistance, flexural strengths, shear strengths, and fatigue life of girders, slabs, columns, and joints [23, 24, 26, 37].
 Cracked structural elements were able to carry higher loads before they failed.
-Based on previous research, it is speculated that the use of HPFRCC in bridges will enhance their resilience.
+Based on previous research, it is envisioned that the use of HPFRCC in bridges will enhance their resilience.
 Figure 1 illustrates the structural and material pathways of the resilience and sustainability of bridges.
 It is promising to leverage the material pathway to supplement the structural pathway in improving bridge resilience.

 Fig. 1